teamtnt/tntsearch/README.md

 * [PDOException] SQLSTATE[HY000] [14] unable to open database file *

-Note: If your primary key is different that `id` set it like:
+Note: If your primary key is different than `id` set it like:

 ```php
 $indexer->setPrimaryKey('article_id');